autoreduction/autoreduce-documents/design/design-document.md

 ### REST API
 The REST API instance is hosted on `rest-api`.
 This has no additional parts apart from the main package.

+#### **Responsibility**:
+The REST API is responsible for handling all job submissions, both from run-detection and re-runs from the webapp.

+It processes the requests and submits the message to ActiveMQ.

 #### **Current & new deployments**:
 Deployments use the `rest-api/deploy.yml` playbook.
 Security groups must be added for port 8000.

 ### Queue Processors
 The queue processors are the ActiveMQ consumers and are scalable.
 They are identified by `qp-prod` and a number as suffix.

+#### **Responsibility**:
+The queue processors consume ActiveMQ messages containing information about the reductions, and proceed to execute the reductions.

 #### **Current & new deployments**:
 Deployment uses the `queue-processors/deploy.yml` playbook.
 The playbook will fully